& Brief Summaries of Each

 Elanor Williams, Kristen Duke, & David Dunning (2020)

-We show that subtle aspects of a task's structure can induce a feeling of fluency.
-Specifically, when completing a series of tasks with superficially consistent features (e.g., solving number sequences with the same blank position), people experience "procedural fluency," which increases their confidence in their performance.
+We show that the structure of a task can induce a feeling of fluency.
+When completing tasks that have superficially consistent structures (e.g., solving number sequences all with the same blank position), people experience "procedural fluency," which increases their confidence in their performance.

 How Incentive Framing Can Harness the Power of Social Norms